ONSdigital/ssdc-rm-docker-dev/README.md

 1. Ensure you have all your services running with `make up`
 1. Stop the service you're changing with `docker stop service`
-1. Delete the image with `docker rm service`
 1. Make changes to whichever repository.
 1. Depending on the repository, run it from either the command line using the appropriate command (e.g. for a python flask app: `flask run`) or by pressing run in your IDE.